rhysd/wain/README.md

 ## How it works

-Here I note some key points on each phase of interpretation.
+Here I note some points on each phase of interpretation.

 ### Parsing